jpmedley/MDNBanter/README.md

 1. Enter `npm run update-data` to download data files needed for the `build`, `find`, and `report` commands.
 This script will run automatically on first use if it has been more than twenty-four hours since its last run.

+### Ubuntu on Windows

+When node is installed on Windows Subsystem for Linux (WSL), WSL2 2204.3.49.0, `npm.cmd` is invoked using a script file (`npm.psl`) rather than being invoked directly.
+At least one command line flag is consumed by the script file before the command line is passed to `npm.cmd`.
+(See [Scripts arguments starting with -- are removed](https://stackoverflow.com/questions/72259748/scripts-arguments-starting-with-are-removed))

+For example, for a search such as the following, the `-p` flag will not be passed to `npm.cmd`.
+Get around this by adding the following alias to your `.bashrc' file:

+`alias npm="npm --"`

 ## Usage

 From within the MDNBanter direcory: